-Lecturer and PhD candidate in Economics, Stellenbosch
+Lecturer in Economics, Stellenbosch

 Researcher, Research on Socioeconomic Policy (ReSEP), Stellenbosch

 Research Affiliate, Institute for the Study of Labour (IZA), Bonn.

 My research focusses on microeconometric applications in the fields of Development Economics, South African Labour markets and Cliometrics (in the Dutch era of the Cape Colony).

 (with links to working paper versions)